jasperla/tinyschemg/README.md

 - allow to eval the current buffer
 - implement a mode where you can actually interact with scheme, instead of eval'ing the minibuffer
+- find a place to store init.scm (/usr/share/mg/ ?)